Thursday, December 7, 2023

 I downloaded FreeCAD for Windows (here) and opened the program.

-If I didn't choose this workbench, the steps below, their icons, their dialogs, and so on, didn't behave as expected or weren't visible at all.
+If I didn't choose the Part Design workbench, the steps below, their icons, their dialogs, and so on, didn't behave as expected or weren't visible at all.

-Once i selected Part Design, I had to "create a body" and "create a sketch" (links were on the left side of the screen).
+In Part Design I create(d) a body then create(d) a sketch" (links were on the left side of the screen).

 I clicked on the XY-plane to anchor my sketch to it.